Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 **tests/**

 This directory contains Streamlit unit tests. **tests/test_utils.py** contains common util functions and Pytest fixtures used for the unit tests.
 The other files in this directory contain the actual tests.
-The included tests leverage [Streamlit App Testing](https://docs.streamlit.io/develop/api-reference/app-testing) framework which allows automated testing of Streamlit elements.
+The included tests leverage the [Streamlit App Testing](https://docs.streamlit.io/develop/api-reference/app-testing) framework which allows automated testing of Streamlit elements.

 ### Running Unit tests